 For certain prescription drugs, special rules restrict how and when the plan covers them.
-A team of doctors and pharmacists developed these rules to encourage you and your provider to use drugs in the most effective ways.
+A team of doctors and pharmacists developed these rules to encourage you and your provider to use drugs in the most effective way.
 To find out if any of these restrictions apply to a drug you take or want to take, check the "Drug List."
-If a safe, lower-cost drug will work just as well medically as a higher-cost drug, the plan's rules are designed to encourage you and your provider to use that lower-cost option.

-Please note that sometimes a drug may appear more than once on our "Drug List."
+Please note that sometimes a drug may appear more than once in our "Drug List."
 This is because the same drugs can differ based on the strength, amount, or form of the drug prescribed by your health care provider, and different restrictions or cost sharing may apply to the different versions of the drug (for instance, 10 mg versus 100 mg; one per day versus two per day; tablet versus liquid).